MicrosoftDocs/memdocs/autopilot/pre-provision.md

   > [!NOTE]
   >
-  > In certain circumstances, Microsoft Entra credentials can also be prompted for during a Microsoft Entra hybrid join scenario.
+  > In certain circumstances, Microsoft Entra credentials might also be prompted for during a Microsoft Entra hybrid join scenario.
 For example, if ADFS isn't being used.

 - More policies and apps are delivered to the device, as tracked by the Enrollment Status Page (ESP).
 Once complete, the user can access the desktop.